Zlabst/input-cache/README.md

 ```

 This example show a confirm box containing a stringified version of the cache before the user leaves the page.

-## TODO
-1. An an example folder with an example client and server